 Moderate exercise results in a ten-fold increase in heat production.
 Strenuous activity facilitates heat loss into the environment by causing dilation of muscle blood vessels.
 It also imposes an additional burden on the heart.
 Thus people should avoid heavy exertion in very cold weather.

 Swimming in unheated swimming pools should be avoided.
 Water is a good conductor of heat.
 It results in excessive heat loss, which cannot be matched by heat production in the body.

-Walking against the wind increases risk of angina.
-If you are walking in strong breeze, either walk with it or slow down a little.
+Walking against the wind increases the risk of angina.
+If you are walking in the strong breeze, either walk with it or slow down a little.
 You will get the same benefits that you would in a faster walk during normal weather.
 Towards the end, slow down for a while to allow evaporation of sweat and walk back home

-Dr Peeyush Jain(Cardiologist, Escorts Heart Institute)
+Dr Peeyush Jain(Cardiologist, Escorts Heart Institute).

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.